Most people like to wake up at their own pace. They usually do not like to be forcibly awakened and that can leave them feeling disoriented.

 If you’re on a plane and need to pass your seatmate to go to the bathroom, you’ll need to wake them.
 That’s not rude.
 It may also be necessary to do the same on a bus, train or other transportation.
 In those cases, you have a valid reason for waking the person and you cannot delay your request.

-There’s a limit on the number of times that it is considered okay to wake your seatmate in order to use the bathroom.
-If you know that you are taking medication, are pregnant or have a condition that makes you need to pass them more frequently, consider asking them to switch seats from early in the flight.
+There’s a limit on the number of times that it is considered okay to wake your seatmate to use the bathroom.
+If you know that you are taking medication, are pregnant, or have a condition that makes you need to pass them more frequently, consider asking them to switch seats from early in the flight.
 If it’s possible to safely step over them without waking them from a deep sleep, it may be better to do so.